 A successful expungement helps you put your past behind you.
 You won’t have to worry about your record coming back to haunt you on...

 Don’t Forget: Your criminal record can prevent you from owning a gun or being able to legally hunt in Montana.
 An expungement in Montana can clear your record and allow you to regain your hunting and gun ownership rights!

 The Expungement Process: What to Expect

-In order to pursue an expungement for a misdemeanor conviction in Montana:
+In order to pursue an expungement for all misdemeanor convictions in Montana:

-- 5 years must have passed since you completed all terms of your sentence.
-The more time that has passed, the more likely your Montana expungement will be successful.
+- 5 years must have passed since you completed the terms of the sentence for the last conviction you are attempting to expunge.
+The more time that has passed, the more likely your Montana expungements will be successful.

 - You must file a petition in District Court which has very specific legal requirements.
 To do this right you NEED the help of an experienced Montana expungement lawyer.

 - If your crime(s) harmed a victim, the victim will be contacted and asked for their input.